the Creative Commons Attribution 4.0 License.

 The global oceanic fixed-N inventory is maintained by a balanced supply of N by N2 fixation at the surface ocean and removal by water-column and benthic denitrification.
 Figure 4 depicts the global N fluxes of our best model solution calib_N* and the flux changes relative to no_bdeni for each of the three solutions.
 With the implementation of benthic denitrification, global N2 fixation increases, shifting polewards in the Pacific and intensifying in the Atlantic and southern Indian oceans relative to no_bdeni.
 The increased N2 fixation thereby compensates for the extra N loss due to benthic denitrification in our newly calibrated simulations.
 With the outward extension of N2 fixation, however, mild decreases relative to no_bdeni occur in the centers of the subtropical gyres of the Atlantic and Pacific oceans.

 Water-column denitrification declines relative to no_bdeni (Table 2).
 The two new simulations calib_N*_only and calib_N* show very similar changes, with generally strong decreases in the volume of the eastern tropical North Pacific oxygen-deficient zone (ODZ) (Fig. 4g and h).
 Our model does not reproduce the ODZ in the Indian Ocean, hence the absence of water-column denitrification there.
 This is also the main reason for the very low rates of N2 fixation predicted for the northern Indian Ocean, which could be unrealistic.
 However, there is considerable uncertainty about the regional pattern of N2 fixation in the northern Indian Ocean due to the sparsity of available observations.
 For example, Shao et al. (2023) found strong N2 fixation rates in only a few places along the southwestern coast of India in the eastern Arabian Sea, Löscher et al. (2020) could find no evidence for N2 fixation in the Bay of Bengal, and vast areas in the northern and western Indian Ocean remain unsampled.
-Aligned with the lowest global integrated flux of water-column denitrification of calib_NO3-, water-column denitrification rates are reduced almost everywhere.
+Aligned with the lowest global integrated flux of water-column denitrification of calib_, water-column denitrification rates are reduced almost everywhere.

 We calculate the basin-scale N fluxes shown in Fig. 5 and Table A1.
 The net fixed-N flux is negative in the Pacific Ocean and positive in the Atlantic Ocean.
 The Atlantic remains the primary N source for the global ocean, as does no_bdeni.
-This is mainly caused by the relatively strong iron limitation on diazotrophs in the Pacific Ocean that prevents them balancing the high denitrification rates there, which is alleviated in the North Atlantic Ocean, where there is high atmospheric iron input from Saharan dust (Somes et al.2010a; Landolfi et al.2013; Weber and Deutsch2014).
+This is mainly caused by the relatively strong iron limitation on diazotrophs in the Pacific Ocean that prevents them balancing the high denitrification rates there, which is alleviated in the North Atlantic Ocean, where there is high atmospheric iron input from Saharan dust (Somes et al., 2010a; Landolfi et al., 2013; Weber and Deutsch, 2014).
 The very low N2 fixation rates in the South Pacific (Fig. 4a) can be attributed to the underestimated surface dissolved iron concentration in this region.
 Since our solutions lack water-column denitrification in the Indian Ocean, this area supplies extra nitrogen to the global ocean, even when benthic denitrification is taken into account.
 In contrast, the Southern Ocean (SO) becomes a nitrogen sink when benthic denitrification is included, as N2 fixation does not occur in this area.

 3.4 Spatial distributions of biogeochemical tracers